Arif-lakhani/Order-managment/ReadMe.md

-# Module 1 - Creating Schema
+# Module 1 - Designing New DB Schema from a legacy order schema

 The Schema for the given Module 1 Project Description is as belows: